 What is food safety culture?

-Food safety culture within a food business enhances food safety by improving the behaviour of employees, managers and business owner.
+Food safety culture within a food business enhances food safety by improving the behavior of employees, managers and business owner.
 This in turn has a positive impact on food safety.

 Food safety culture can be defined as:

-‘Shared values, beliefs and norm that affect mindset and behaviour toward food safety throughout an organisation’.
+‘Shared values, beliefs and norm that affect mindset and behavior toward food safety throughout an organization’.
 GFSI

 ‘How everyone thinks and acts in their daily job to make sure that the food they make or serve is safe’.
 FSANZ

 How can food safety culture benefit your business?

 Food safety culture has already been adopted by the Codex Alimentarius and is being proposed by the European Commission to also add this to the hygiene of foodstuffs (Regulation 852/2004).
 It is also part of numerous food safety standards such as BRCGS, SQF and many retailers.

 Another benefit includes less errors and less waste in a food business.
 A study by Brunel University found that 10.9% of food waste was caused by human error.
 And the Institute of Food Science and Technology identified that 54% less errors occur in businesses that have a strong culture.